Barnham Graduate School and Seminary College

 This quote from the United States Department of Education also makes the point.
 "It should be noted that some institutions have chosen not to participate in the federal student aid program and therefore do not have to be approved by an accrediting agency recognized by the Department.
 While these institutions do not appear on the Department's list, they may be legitimate schools."

-A former executive director of the Association for Biblical Higher Education (an accrediting agency recognized by the USDE), stated that "There are hundreds of Bible Colleges and Seminaries in the United States and Canada that are offering good solid theological training, yet they are not accredited.
+A former executive director of the Association for Biblical Higher Education (an accrediting agency recognized by the USDE), stated "There are hundreds of Bible Colleges and Seminaries in the United States and Canada that are offering good solid theological training, yet they are not accredited.
 This would be the case with our Affiliate institutions that take advantage of the programs and services that we offer."